zhihil/Lessons/F18/Projects/professional-site/lesson-1/README.md

 4. you should see "hello world, my name is NAME!" at the top of your web page, but with your name instead of "NAME"

 ### 2. "Hello World" on GitHub
-*Objective*: share our first webpae on GitHub pages to share with each other
+**Objective**: share our first webpae on GitHub pages to share with each other

+**Hints & Resources**: If you get stuck at any point at this part, [go here for more instructions](https://pages.github.com/) or ask one of us for help!
+Googling is always a good option too!

+**Instructions**:
 1. create a GitHub account (ask Ahrar if you need help!)
 2. go to "your profile" by clicking in the top right
 3. click "Repositories"; you shouldn't have any yet if you just made an account